 Horfield Organic Community Orchard

 Horfield Organic Community Orchard was set up in 1998.
-A small group of hardworking volunteers took on some very overgrown plots on the edge of an allotment association site in Bristol.
+A small group of hardworking volunteers took on some very overgrown plots on the edge of a Horfield and District Allotment Association site in Bristol.
 They cleared the ground, composted like crazy, and over the years planted 100 different fruiting trees, bushes and vines.
 Originally set up as a project of Avon Organic Group, in spring 2011 a member-led group was set up to manage the orchard as an independent community food project.

 The orchard is planted to show that local grown fruit can be eaten and enjoyed all year round.
 Summer brings soft fruit, plums and cherries.
 Early apples and pears usually ripen in July.
 Later varieties are harvested until November.
 With good storage these fruits mature and keep through the winter, lasting until spring Rhubarb returns.
 To view pictures of our beautiful orchard, please see here.